 Routinely, cleaning a shaving brush after use is as simple as a thorough rinse.
 For a deeper cleaning you can try a number of products including.
 For more detail on how to deep-clean a brush read 9 Ways To Clean A Shaving Brush.

 Some consider a shave brush an heirloom item.
 Maybe because of how much it cost them.
-But it’s really just a tool, with a finite useful life.
+But it’s really just a tool, with hair knot that has a finite useful life.
 Treated reasonably, without pushing the hair knot to it’s fullest extent, you should get five to ten years of use out of the typical shave brush.

 How do you treat your shave brush?
 Any other suggestions for extending its useful life?
 Leave a comment below!